Statement of Legal Residence for Readmitted Students

 If you are have been classified as a resident and you leave California, your absence could result in the loss of your residence status unless you can show that your absence was temporary and that while you were away you maintained your California residence and did not acquire a residence elsewhere.

 You may petition for a change of classification from nonresident to resident status by submitting a Petition for Change of Legal Residence with copies of the supporting documents (see the section "Demonstrating Intent” for example of documentation).
-For the California tuition exemption for eligible California high school graduates, submit California Tuition Exemption for Eligible California High School Graduate.
-Petitions and documentation must be submitted at least three weeks prior to the following dates:
+For the California tuition exemption for students who have attended school or community college in California (AB540), submit California Nonresident Tuition Exemption Request (AB540).
+Petitions and documentation must be submitted by the following deadlines:

 |Winter Quarter||October 15|